 When you are done, the encrypted volume is active and mounted.

-You must supply the encryption password for the volume on the first volume mount after a system boot or reboot.
-For information, see Section 19.4, Mounting an Encrypted NSS Volume with NSSMU.
+You must supply the encryption password for the volume on the first volume activation (or mount on Linux) after a system boot or reboot.
+For information, see Section 20.4, Mounting an Encrypted NSS Volume with NSSMU (Linux).

-For information about entering the password for a volume in a cluster, see Section 19.7, Using Encrypted Volumes in a Server Cluster.
+For information about entering the password for a volume in a cluster, see Section 20.10, Using Encrypted Volumes in a Server Cluster (Linux).